lkwq007/stablediffusion-infinity/docs/setup_guide.md

 pip install timm
 ```

-If you use AMD GPUs, you need to install the ONNX runtime `pip install onnxruntime-directml`.
+If you use AMD GPUs, you need to install the ONNX runtime `pip install onnxruntime-directml` (only works with the `stablediffusion-inpainting` model, untested on AMD devices).

 For windows, you may need to replace `pip install opencv-python` with `conda install -c conda-forge opencv`